 Tombstone is a popular day trip from Tucson, offering plenty of fantastic things to do and see.
 I recommend keeping at least 3 days in Tucson if you have time.

-If you are flying, compared to Tucson, Phoenix Sky Harbor International Airport sometimes has more budget-friendly options for airfare than Tucson, so I suggest checking for flights to Phoenix first.
+If you are flying, compared to Tucson, Phoenix Sky Harbour International Airport sometimes has more budget-friendly options for airfare than Tucson, so I suggest checking for flights to Phoenix first.

 By road – If you’re on a road trip, it takes approximately 1 hour and 15 minutes from Tucson and about 3 hours to get from Phoenix to Tombstone.